SamahAyman/IBEX-based-SoC/README.md

 ![Configurations experiemnts](./image/configurations_table.PNG)

 Notes:<br/>
-●	All the magic violations are false positives because they are minimum hole violations.\
+●	All the magic violations are false positives because they are minimum hole violations.<br/>
-●	Going below 3.5 for PL_TARGET_DENSITY configuration or setting SYNTH_STRATEGY to 1 result in segmentation violation.\
+●	Going below 3.5 for PL_TARGET_DENSITY configuration or setting SYNTH_STRATEGY to 1 result in segmentation violation.<br/>
 ●	Since, segmentation violation is not a descriptive error, so the error is hard to be figured out.
-Setting PL_TARGET_DENSITY to 3.5 and SYNTH_STRATEGY to 1 should be avoided.\
+Setting PL_TARGET_DENSITY to 3.5 and SYNTH_STRATEGY to 1 should be avoided.<br/>
-●	The best combination of configurations is highlighted.\ ●	In the last configurations combination, the negative slack has been reduced by 0.05.
+●	The best combination of configurations is highlighted.<br/> ●	In the last configurations combination, the negative slack has been reduced by 0.05.
 However, the false positive antenna violations increased dramatically.
 This trial had the least utilization, produced the least slack, but generated dramatic magic violations.
-So, a trade-off has to be made here between targeting lowering the slack and lowering the violations.\
+So, a trade-off has to be made here between targeting lowering the slack and lowering the violations.<br/>
 ●	The trade-off we made targeted the least violations.
 We chose the best combinations that produce the least violations.
-We can increase the system clock to produce a positive slack.\
+We can increase the system clock to produce a positive slack.<br/>
-●	To address the magic violations produced in the last run, we are currently trying different diode insertion strategies.\
+●	To address the magic violations produced in the last run, we are currently trying different diode insertion strategies.<br/>

 ![ibex Hardening results](./image/ibex_core_gds.png)